qt3uw/qt3-utils/README.md

 ### 1. Application Controller

-Currently there is only [one implementation of the Application Controller](src/qt3utils/applications/qt3scan/controller.py#L14) to support standard 2D (x,y) scans.
-It is used for scans using the NIDAQ Edge Counter Controller, NIDAQ Position Controller, Random Data Generator and Dummy Position Controller.
+Currently there are two implementations of the Application Controller.
+[The first application controller](src/qt3utils/applications/qt3scan/controller.py#L14) is made to support standard 2D (x,y) scans.
+It is used for scans using the NIDAQ Edge Counter
+Controller, NIDAQ Position Controller, Random Data Generator and Dummy Position Controller.